-At an elevation of 3-5km Tibet is the highest country in the world, and was, and still is thinly populated, with a significant nomadic population living by subsistence agriculture and herding.
+Tibet is the highest country in the world, lying at the heart of the Himalayas and varying in height between 3000 to 5000 m.
+It was, and still is very thinly populated and with a significant proportion of the people being nomadic, making their living by subsistence agriculture and herding.
 No railways exist in Tibet, and at the time of the earthquake the roads were virtually non-existent, with the inhabited areas in the late 1890s largely restricted to monastic settlements.

 Monasteries are fortress-like, sited on hilltops, built with very thick walls of stone laid in mud without many external windows, and with internal sun-dried brick walls.
 They are built mostly on rock with skyscraper-like sloping external walls and their down-slope facing walls rise precariously to tens of metres.
 Roofs are covered with heavy clay tiles or more commonly with beaten earth resting on sparingly used wooden rafters.
 Local dwellings were vulnerable structures, only one story high, mostly made of dry-stones with the gaps stopped with turf, or of alternating layers of turf and stones.
-Roofs are covered with wood slats secured by stones (for more details see Collection, [1989]).
+Rooves are covered with wood slats held on by stones (for more details see Collection, [1989]).

-In south-eastern Tibet, near the borders with India, in Arunachal Pradesh, Bhutan, Sikhim and Nepal, more wood was used in houses, chiefly to support the roof structure, with rubble masonry, non-bearing walls, filling in the space between wooden supports, a method widely used in other parts of the Himalaya and the Northwest Frontier area in Pakistan [Ambraseys et al., 1981]
+In south-eastern Tibet, near the borders with India, in Raunchily Prudish, Bhutan, Sikhim and Nepal, more wood was used in houses, chiefly to support the roof structure, with rubble masonry, non-bearing walls, filling in the space between wooden supports, a method widely used in other parts of the Himalaya and the Northwest Frontier area in Pakistan [Ambraseys et al., 1981]